Silver Bow, Butte

 Silver Bow is a neighborhood in Butte, Montana, United States.
 It lies near the interchange of Interstate 15 and Interstate 90, near Rocker.
-It is the location of a major rail junction on the Burlington Northern Railroad.
+It is the location of a major rail junction on the BNSF Railway.
 Silver Bow is at Exit 119 off I-15, near the Port of Montana.
 It is well known locally as the location of the Silver Bow Twin Drive-In.